INTERPROFESSIONAL EDUCATION FOR QUALITY USE OF MEDICINES (IPE for QUM)

 WIIMALI VIRTUAL COMMUNITY

 Wiimali was designed to transform understandings of healthcare, and to challenge traditional views of culture and community.
 It provides insights into the interactions between peoples’ lived realties and their healthcare experiences.
-Two of the resources in Wiimali focus specifically on medication safety –Eileen Poole’s’ story and the Medication safety interactive learning experiences in Wiimali Hospital Ward 1.
+Eileen Poole’s’ story is one of these resources.

 1. Eileen Poole’s story